scientist-softserv/utk-hyku/README.md

 The [samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) provides another simple way to get started "kicking the tires" of Hyku (and [Hyrax](http://hyr.ax/)), making it easy and quick to spin up Hyku.
 (Note that this is not for production or production-like installations.)
 It requires [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

+## Single Tenant Mode

+Much of the default configuration in Hyku is set up to use multi-tenant mode.
+This default mode allows Hyku users to run the equivielent of multiple Hyrax installs on a single set of resources.
+However, sometimes the subdomain splitting mutli-headed complexity is simply not needed.
+If this is the case, then single tenant mode is for you.
+Single tenant mode will not show the tenant sign up page, or any of the tenant management screens.
+Instead it shows a single Samvera instance at what ever domain is pointed at the application.

+To enable single tenant, in your settings.yml file change multitenancy/enabled to `false` or set `SETTINGS__MULTITENANCY__ENABLED=false` in your `docker-compose.yml` and `docker-compose.production.yml` configs.
+After changinig this setting, run the seeds to prepopulate the single tenant.

 ## Switching accounts

 The recommend way to switch your current session from one account to another is by doing: